Report in PDF Format With Crime Statistics for Calendar Years 2012, 2011 & 2010

-The College’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings owned or controlled by College of Staten Island; and on public property within, or immediately adjacent to and accessible from the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
-You can obtain a copy of this report at the Public Safety Office, Building 2A, room 108 or by accessing the following web site;
+The College’s Annual Security Report includes statistics on reported crimes on campus for the previous three years.
+The report covers off-campus buildings owned or controlled by the College of Staten Island and on public property within, or immediately adjacent to and accessible from the campus.
+The report includes institutional policies concerning campus security, policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
+You can obtain a copy of this report at the Public Safety Office, Building 2A, room 108 or by accessing the following web site:

-The college, a component of The City University of New York, is a comprehensive four-year senior college, a unit of the largest urban university in the United States, The City University of New York.
-The Willowbrook campus, located at 2800 Victory Boulevard, is the largest college campus (public or private) within New York City limits and is also the largest single phase project in the history of The City University of New York.
+The campus is located in Staten Island, a borough of New York City with a population of approximately 500,000.
+The campus is situated on a 204 acre site and is comprised of 24 buildings located on the campus.
+The College is a comprehensive four-year senior college, a unit of The City University of New York (CUNY), the largest urban university in the United States.
+The Willowbrook campus is located at 2800 Victory Boulevard and is the largest college campus (public or private) within New York City limits.
+The campus is also the largest single phase project in the history of The City University of New York.

 North and South Academic Quadrangles are connected by the Alumni Walk, with the Library and Campus Center as focal points.
 The Center for the Arts is located midway between the Quadrangles at the fountain plaza.
 The Sports and Recreation Center and the athletic fields are located near the main entrance to the campus.

-The college enrolls approximately 14,000 degree program students who attend day and evening classes.
-In addition, the college, through the Office of Continuing Education serves in excess of 2200 multicultural individuals during the academic year.
+The College enrolls approximately 14,400 degree program students who attend day and evening classes.
+Additionally, through the Office of Continuing Education the College serves in excess of 2200 individuals during the academic year.

-The college employs approximately 900 full-time faculty /staff and 1400 part-time/adjunct staff members.
+The College employs over 1000 full-time faculty and staff, and approximately 2000 part-time/adjunct staff members.